dilbaay23/reportapp-fe/README.md

-This is a frontend app for reportapp application.
+This is a frontend app for reportapp(Melexis Demo) application.
 So First that reportapp application should be run.

 # Start the Server